 Yes, Stance 1 and Stance 2 offer a nice breadth of alternative prices and component groups.

-Stance 1 is the more premium model, offering a few worthy options such as 1 x 11 gearing, Fox suspension components and a sealed-bearing front hub.
-The Stance 2 includes 2 x 9 gearing and Suntour shock and fork – more than sufficient for MTB fun on most any trail.
+Stance 1 is the more premium model, offering a few worthy options such as 2 x 10 gearing, Fox suspension components and a sealed-bearing front hub.
+The Stance 2 includes 2 x 9 gearing and Suntour AXON 32 shock and fork – more than sufficient for MTB fun on most any trail.

 Giant equips the Stance with well-known and reliable component brands, including Fox, Suntour, Shimano, TranzX, KMC, FSA, Sapim and Maxxis – along with its own Giant-branded components.
 Stance 1, as you’d expect, shaves some grams with its more premium component set, while Stance 2 weighs a little bit more.

-Aside from overall weight, the principal difference between models is Stance 1’s 11-speed drive versus Stance 2’s 9-speed.
-Stance 1, with it’s wide-range 11-46t rear cassette, uses a single front chainring.
-Stance 2 achieves its wide range of gearing through a two-ring crankset and front derailleur coupled with a 12-36t cassette.
+Aside from overall weight, the principal difference between models is Stance 1’s 20-speed drive versus Stance 2’s 18-speed.
+Stance 1, with it’s wide-range 11-42t rear cassette, uses a single front chainring.
+Stance 2 achieves its wide range of gearing through a two-ring crankset and front derailleur coupled with a 11-36t cassette.

 Generous stopping power is supplied by Shimano hydraulic disk brakes, one of the most reliable and popular mountain bike brake manufacturers.
 Rotor sizes are 160 mm rear and 180 mm front, a nice, lightweight combo for confidently checking your speed with a single finger on each lever.

-Wheels include Giant brand disk-specific, tubeless rims and hubs, Sapim spokes and Maxxis Ardent tubeless knobby tires.
+Wheels include Giant brand disk-specific, tubeless rims and hubs, Sapim spokes and Maxxis Rekon tubeless knobby tires on Giant 2 and Mazzis Ardent tubeless for Stance 1.

 Giant is well known for innovative and highly functional suspension design, and the Stance line incorporates that expertise.
 The single-pivot design of the Stance framesets provides super solid and reliable squish, and will require less maintenance going forward than more intricate suspension designs.